rlworkgroup/garage/docs/user/experiments.rst

 Running Experiments with TensorFlow and GPU
 =====================

-To run experiments in the TensorFlow tree of rllab with the GPU enabled, set the flags use_tf and use_gpu to True when calling `run_experiment_lite`, as shown in the code below:
+To run experiments in the TensorFlow tree of garage with the GPU enabled, set the flags use_tf and use_gpu to True when calling `run_experiment_lite`, as shown in the code below:

 .. code-block:: python